 Related tax credits or deductions

-There are two other tax credits and deductions you should look into if you qualify for the electric vehicle tax credit:
+There are two other tax credits and deductions to look into if you qualify for the electric vehicle tax credit:

 - Property tax deduction.
-You can write off your vehicle registration if it includes a fee based on the value of your vehicle.
+You could write off your vehicle registration if it includes a fee based on the value of your vehicle.

 - Motor vehicle tax deduction.
-You can write off operational expenses if you’re self-employed and use your vehicle for work.
+You could write off operational expenses if you’re self-employed and use your vehicle for work.

 Compare tax filing services